barbarabenato/DeepFA/README.md

 First of all, we need to install the PyIFT library, in which OPFSemi is implemented.
 The PyIFT library and the installation instructions can be found [here](https://github.com/JoOkuma/PyIFT).

 ### DeepFA
-After PyIFT installed and runned, we install DeepFA by cloning the repository and then changing to the DeepFA directory:
+After PyIFT is installed and run, we install DeepFA by cloning the repository and then changing to the DeepFA directory:

 ```
 git clone https://github.com/barbarabenato/DeepFA.git && cd DeepFA/